Building Construction

 Rough-in and insulation

 I took possession of the building in May 2020, in the middle of the pandemic!
 Good timing for working by myself in my shop!
 The first step was to install all the wiring; electrical, Cat 6 and audio.
+And before pooling any cable, I created a plan on paper to define what I wanted to do and create a shopping list of all the needed supplies.
 I decided to distribute some of the equipment outlets from the ceiling to eliminate power cable on the floor as it usually creates trip hazard.
-I installed a couple of line for 110 Volts and 20 Amps outlets and one line for 220 Volts and 20 Amps outlets.
+I installed a couple of lines for 110 Volts and 20 Amps outlets and one line for 220 Volts and 20 Amps outlets.
 For ceiling lights, I installed two zones, one for the right side of the shop and one for the left.
 Cat 6 wiring was mainly for security cameras, a wireless network access point, and few additional drops for potential future need.
 And why not adding audio cable to have a couple of speakers in the ceiling to enjoy music or podcast when in the shop.
-When all the wiring was in place, it was time to install insulation.
-As I want to use the shop all year round and be comfortable, I didn't do any short cut on the insulation.
+The plumbing was not extensive and contained around the bathroom but I wanted hot water so I installed a 4 gallon electric water heater and select the Bosch Tronic 3000T.
+It's not a big one but for hot water at one sink, it's perfect and works for me.
+When all the wiring and plumbing was in place, it was time to install insulation.
+I want to use the shop all year round and be comfortable, so I didn't do any short cut on the insulation.
 The 2x6 frame let me installed a nice R30 in the wall.
-The attic insulation was done after the drywall installation with some blow-in to a R38.
+The attic insulation was done after the drywall installation with some blow-in insulation to a R38.
 I also asked the builder to installed insulated garage door.

 What I love: Having a sink with cold and hot water as well as a toilet is very convenient.
 I don't have to go to the main house to wash something or use the bathroom.
 Good insulation make the shop easy to heat during winter or air condition during the summer.
 I use rarely the A/C as it's stay comfortable even during hot day.